exasol/power-apps-connector/README.md

-# power-apps-connector
-Power Apps Connector for Exasol
+# Power Apps Connector for Exasol

 This repository contains the Power Apps Connector for Exasol.